kgergooo/piper-tts-web-phonemizer/readme.md

 This project optimizes the phonemizer assets that ship with [Mintplex-Labs/piper-tts-web](https://github.com/Mintplex-Labs/piper-tts-web), a web API that runs PiperTTS models in the browser with WebAssembly.
 The original build exposes a single `piper_phonemizer.data` (≈18 MB) that bundles every language.
 Here we split that dataset per language so browsers only download and mount the files they actually need.

+## Shout-out

+Huge thanks to the team behind [Mintplex-Labs/piper-tts-web](https://github.com/Mintplex-Labs/piper-tts-web) for building the browser-ready PiperTTS experience this project builds upon.

 ## Why split the dataset?

 - Each voice only requires the espeak-ng resources for its language, but the original package included all of them, increasing download time and memory usage.